LGN520/farreach-public/docs/netreach-v4.md

 	+ For atomicity/serializability, we can use locking. copy-on-write w/ RCU, and version check
 - NOTE for PHV allocation
 	+ Containers accessed by one ALU must be allocated in the same group
+		* One container can accommodate arbitrary fields from the same packet header
+		* One field can only be split into two containers
 	+ In each stage, one container can only be accessed once by an ALU
+		* Even if two fields do not have dependency, if they are located in a same container, they cannot be accessed by different ALUs in the same stage
 	+ The above contraints are only for ALU instead of MAU -> MAU can match containers in different groups, each can be matched with multiple times

 ## Overview